qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 2 Base layouts
 ==============
-You can have two of these layouts on your keyboard, and switch between them.
-They are presented here in a sort of simplified keycaps view.
-See the manual for each layout for more details.
-See further down for the *other layers* that these layouts have in common.

-If a base layer pair has its own user configuration options, they are located in `./base_NAME.h` by convention.
-Example: `./base_numpad.c` is configured in `./base_numpad.h` and has its manual in `./base_numpad.md`.
+Layouts are presented here in a sort of simplified keycaps view.
+If a base layer pair has its own user configuration options, they are located in `./base_NAME.h`.

 2.1 Normal layouts
 ------------------